-The Company's exposure to foreign currency risk is on its cash, receivables and accounts payable and accrued liabilities.
-At January 31, 2012, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a \$500,000 effect on loss and comprehensive loss and on liabilities for deferred consideration; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a \$11,000 effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Swedish Krona would have an \$9,000 effect.
+The Company's exposure to foreign currency risk is on its cash, receivables, accounts payable and accrued liabilities and liabilities for deferred consideration.
+At April 30, 2012, a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and US dollar would have a \$350,000 effect on loss and comprehensive loss and on liabilities for deferred consideration; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Mexican Peso would have a \$12,000 effect; a hypothetical change of 10% in the foreign exchange rate between the Canadian dollar and the Swedish Krona would have a \$14,000 effect.